-Our suppliers must regularly submit to internal and external sustainability reviews.
-A standardized auditing process is used to regularly assess the on-site working, social, and living standards, and the environmental situation, particularly for suppliers who are of strategic importance or are associated with higher risk.
+Our suppliers regularly undergo internal and external sustainability reviews.
+A standardized, on-site auditing process is used to assess the working, social, living and environmental standards upheld by suppliers.
+In particular, the process is applied especially to suppliers who are of strategic importance or are associated with higher risk.

 Supplier training sessions

-We train our suppliers using specific online training modules, for example, on compliance topics such as corruption prevention and anti-trust law, on human rights, and on other sustainability issues.
+We train our suppliers using specific online training modules, including modules on compliance topics such as corruption prevention and anti-trust law, and modules on human rights and on other sustainability issues.